hughbris/grav-plugin-cornercat/README.md

 # Cornercat Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **Cornercat** Plugin is for [Grav CMS](http://github.com/getgrav/grav).

-Places a Github Octocat linked to a relevant repo on the corner of your webpages
+It places a Github Octocat hyperlinked to a relevant repo on the corner of your webpages.
+It would be useful if you are demoing a theme or plugin, or have pages about other software you have written that is available on Github.

+The graphic and corner code have been taken from [Tim Holman](https://github.com/tholman)'s [github-corners](https://github.com/tholman/github-corners) under its [MIT License](https://github.com/tholman/github-corners/blob/master/license.md).

 ## Installation